EXCLUSIVE-Cybersecurity firm Rapid7 explores sale -sources

 Rapid7 said last month it had hired Zatko, a former hacker who served as Twitter's head of security until his firing in January 2022, as a part-time consultant.
 Zatko's claims about Twitter's security flaws and lack of control over spam bots were seized on by Elon Musk last year in his unsuccessful bid to pull out of his $44-billion acquisition of Twitter.

-(Reporting by Milana Vinn in San Francisco Additional reporting by Krystal Hu in New York Editing by Anirban Sen and Nick Zieminski)
+(Reporting by Milana Vinn in San Francisco Additional reporting by Krystal Hu in New York Editing by Anirban Sen, Nick Zieminski and Diane Craft)

 ((milana.vinn@thomsonreuters.com))